Act CRM Database Software Review

 Act version 24 is the most recent iteration of Act.
 As of 6/30/20 the only version of Act that you can buy is a yearly subscription version of Act.
 They stopped offering Act Pro, which was a onetime purchase, in late June of 2020.
 Act Pro v24 was reintroduced in late 2021.

 Act is now offered as a subscription service also known as SaaS (software as a service).
 An Act subscription can range between $150 and $600 per year with the more expensive option including access to Act in the cloud or via a web version viewed in a browser, with Act Marketing Automation included.
 The $360 price includes the Act desktop CRM software and the web version.

 Typically, promotional offerings are run starting at the beginning of the month and change often.

 How do I get a good subscription price?

-If you are an Act Pro user you can upgrade to the subscription for $270 per year.
-If you would like to have access to your data in the cloud via a web browser you can accomplish that by adding $120 to the price bringing your total to $360.
+If you are an Act Pro user you can upgrade to the subscription for $350 per year.
+If you would like to have access to your data in the cloud via a web browser you can accomplish that for an additional $120 per subscriber.

 What is involved in getting my Act CRM software into the cloud?

 When you become a subscriber we will take a backup copy of your Act data and upload that backup to our cloud servers.
 After that is completed you will be able to see all of your data in the web-based version of Act.
 Long time Act users will find this to be a unique and different kind of experience using Act.